 Winter Sentence Writing

-There are times when I want students to focus on a specific phonics skill as much as possible.
+There are times when I want young students to focus on a specific phonics skill as much as possible.
 I will, occasionally, mix up our thematic sentence writing center and add in sentences to practice various phonics skills.
 Long and short vowels, CVC words, blends, digraphs… these early literacy skills can be practiced during a sentence center activity.

 Are you looking for more Kindergarten Activities?